STUDENT ASSESSMENT APPEALS POLICY/PROCEDURE

 Stage 2 Formal Procedure

-If the matter is not resolved through the informal procedure, a student wishing to make a formal appeal must do so in writing using the Student Assessment Appeals form (SA1), outlining the reasons for the appeal including documentary evidence.
+If the matter is not resolved through the informal procedure, a student wishing to make a formal appeal must do so in writing using the Student Assessment Appeals Form (SA1), outlining the reasons for the appeal including documentary evidence.
 This must be done within five working days of the informal procedure being concluded.
+Please return completed SA1 document to the Curriculum Manager.

 The Curriculum Manager will acknowledge the formal appeal, and will investigate within ten working days of receipt of the appeal.
 The investigation may involve interviews with the lecturer/assessor, the internal verifier, the Course Team leader and the student.